gwax/www-gwax/posts/2009/05/cancun-trip-thoughts-so-far.rst

 strongly consider signing in to this whole timeshare thing.
 The amenities are nice, the weather is fantastic and, let me tell you, the water is amazing.
-Evenings here have primarily finished off with games of Dominos, Fluxx and Set,which has been a wholely pleasant experience, and makes me want to play more casual games with friends.
+Evenings here have primarily finished off with games of Dominos, Fluxx and Set,which has been a wholly pleasant experience, and makes me want to play more casual games with friends.

 This morning, we traveled to the Mayan ruins at Chichen Itza, which were